r3dshell/QC_Username_Generator/README.md

 ## What

 This script is used to generate a username list using the most common first and last names in Quebec in different formats.
-It can also generate some passwords using specific patterns such as Tremblay2020.
+It can generate some passwords using specific patterns such as Tremblay2020.

+It can also generate personas using a defined number of random French Canadian names.

 The following patterns are supported for usernames:
 * first